 Guy Reffitt, Texas man who brought gun to Capitol on Jan.
 6, set to be sentenced

 Washington — Guy Reffitt, a Texas man convicted of bringing a handgun to the Capitol during the Jan.
-6 attack, is set to be sentenced in federal court Monday, where prosecutors are seeking 15 years behind bars for his role in the attack.
+6 attack, is set to be sentenced in federal court Monday, where the federal judge overseeing the case indicated she would impose a sentence shorter than the 15 years behind bars prosecutors sought.

 A member of the far-right militia group the Texas Three Percenters, Reffitt was found guilty in March of five criminal counts, including obstructing Congress' certification of President Biden's Electoral College win.
 He was the first defendant to stand trial on charges stemming from the attack.
 Reffitt's defense team is seeking a maximum of two years in prison.

-In seeking the 15-year prison sentence, prosecutors said Reffitt played a central role as part of the mob on Jan.
+In asking the court for the 15-year prison sentence, prosecutors said Reffitt played a central role as part of the mob on Jan.
 6, and intended "to use his gun and police-style flexicuffs to forcibly drag legislators out of the building and take over Congress."

+But Judge Dabney Friedrich indicated during Monday's sentencing hearing that she would not impose such a stiff term, ruling that a terrorism enhancement did not apply in Reffitt's case, in part due to the other serious Jan.
+6 cases in which prosecutors did not seek such an increase.

 Prosecutors said he also threatened his children when they wanted to report him to authorities.